ozanbarisgunaydin/cineScope/README.md

 - **Splash Module**: Handles the initial loading sequence of the application.
 A Lottie animation used for the transaction duration from splash to tabBar screens.

 https://github.com/user-attachments/assets/cb964406-b360-4dcc-a761-4f5718cd18c0
-- **Home Module**: The main interface displaying a list of items using Compositional Layout and Diffable Data Source.
+- **Home Module**: The main interface displaying a list of items using `Compositional Layout` and `Diffable Data Source`.

 https://github.com/user-attachments/assets/1e216f40-882e-44d8-a5b8-d1eb6e1f5c3d

-- **Movie Detail Module**: Selected movie's detail informations content screen.
-UIScrollView and separated section views used.
+- **Movie Detail Module**: Selected movie's detail informations content screen. `UIScrollView` and separated section views used.
 The items are interactable: it routes users to search screens according to the selected item's type.

 https://github.com/user-attachments/assets/f09f4656-eb5b-4638-8fab-3cea7fc66c6c